dime-coin/electrum-docs/coldstorage_cmdline.rst

 The command will ask for your password, and save the signed transaction in 'signed.txn'

-Broadcast the transaction
+Broadcast the Transaction
 -------------------------

-Send your transaction to the Bitcoin network, using broadcast:
+Send your transaction to the Dimecoin network, using broadcast:

 .. code-block:: bash